-Dental implants (a.k.a. “tooth implants”) are metal alloy “posts” that are placed where the roots of a natural tooth would be/would have been.
+Dental implants (a.k.a. “tooth implants”) are metal alloy “posts” that are placed where the roots of a natural tooth would be or would have been.
 This tooth implant post (often a titanium alloy) then undergoes a process called “osseointegration” in which the post actually fuses naturally with the jaw bone, creating a very strong and often permanent base to attach a crown or denture to.

-This integration process is a huge benefit of dental implants in that the tooth implant prevents bone loss and atrophy that happens when a tooth or teeth are missing.
-You may have noticed when people have their natural teeth removed and use dentures, their jaw bone starts to deteriorate and their skin loosens around their mouth and jaw.
+This integration process is a huge benefit of dental implants in that the tooth implant prevents bone loss and atrophy that happens in the jaw when a tooth or teeth are missing.
+You may have noticed when people have their natural teeth removed and use dentures, their jaw bone starts to deteriorate and their skin loosens around their mouth and jaw—dental implants prevent this.

 Dental implants are not just used for individual dental crowns.
 They can also be used to replace multiple missing teeth.

-This tooth implant procedure is popular even for that reason alone as growing old does not now automatically mean that you will have embarrassing denture moments.
+This tooth implant procedure is popular even for that reason alone; now, growing old does not automatically mean that you will have embarrassing denture moments.

 Is Implant Dentistry Right for You?

 Dental implants are a phenomenal emerging restorative and cosmetic dentistry procedure, and Dr. Brett Felton and the Felton Dental Care team are proud to offer such a life-improving procedure to the wonderful people of Missoula.